chadblack/2018ELA/calendar.md

 **READINGS:**

-* Mann, Charles C. “1491” The Atlantic Monthly (March 2002).
+* Mann, Charles C. "1491" The Atlantic Monthly (March 2002).
 * Stix, Gary.
-“The Migration History of Humans: DNA Study Traces Human Origins across the Continents.”
+"The Migration History of Humans: DNA Study Traces Human Origins across the Continents."
 Scientific American Magazine (July 2008).

 ### August 30 (Thursday) -- Maya

 **READINGS:**

 * Restall and Lane, Chapter 1.
 * Thompson, J. Eric.
-“The Meaning of Maize for the Maya.” in Gilbert M. Joseph and Timothy J. Henderson, eds., The Mexico Reader: History, Culture, Politics (Durham: Duke University Press, 2002), pp. 86-91.
+"The Meaning of Maize for the Maya." in Gilbert M. Joseph and Timothy J. Henderson, eds., The Mexico Reader: History, Culture, Politics (Durham: Duke University Press, 2002), pp. 86-91.
 * Anonymous.
-“The Popul Vuh.”
+"The Popul Vuh."
 In Joseph and Henderson, eds., The Mexico Reader, pp. 79-85.

 ---